 I bumped into the question if Output Arcade can run on a normal computer.
 I guess that depends on your definition of normal?
 Here are the system requirements pulled from the Output Arcade website:

-Arcade is supported by all major DAWs in 64-bit VST, VST3, AU and AAX format.
+The latest version of Arcade is supported by all major DAWs in 64-bit AAX, AU, VST and VST3 plugin-types.

 Output Arcade Price